Timtech4u/simpleisbetterthancomplex.com/_posts/tutorial/2016-10-31-how-to-handle-github-webhooks-using-django.markdown

 ![GitHub API Meta](/media/2016/10/webhooks4.png)

 The IPs (actually it's just one, but anyway) inside **hooks** are the ones we need to whitelist.
-Now let's importe our
+Now let's import our
 handler:

 **views.py**